It’s important to know that you are financially protected should anything happen.

 Have you thought about how your family would cope financially if illness prevented you from working or if you were no longer around?
 Would they still be able to pay the mortgage and household bills each month?

 We’ve partnered with Zurich Insurance to provide competitive life cover and critical illness protection.
 Zurich are a trusted, global insurer offering Anthony Jones’ customers life and critical illness protection at affordable prices.
-Their approach is to be as broad and inclusive as possible: their critical illness insurance, which can be bought alongside life insurance, covers 40 conditions and in 2017 they paid out in 95% of cases.
+Their critical illness insurance, which can be bought alongside life insurance, covers 40 conditions and in 2017 they paid out in 95% of cases.
 The figure for life cover was even higher with 99% of UK claims settled.
 And when you take out critical illness protection for yourself and your family, your children are covered from birth until the age of 22, regardless of whether they are still dependent on you or not.

 How much does financial protection cost?

 The quotes below have been provided to illustrate the cost of protection at various ages.
 Prices for males and females are the same.
 Smoker rates are available and do increase prices considerably.
 Get a discount of up to 10% when you buy Zurich life or critical illness cover from Anthony Jones.
 Enter the code AJSAVE10 when getting your quote to receive a discount of up to 10% from Anthony Jones.

 Prices accurate as at 08/09/2017.
 Based on standard non-smoker terms with no discount applied.
 Premiums are monthly.